neoversionsix/custom-ccl-jobs/CODE VALUES/Nomalacy Codes.md

 # Code Set 52 - Nomalacy Codes

+## Description:
+This indicates if the result was critical, high, low, normal, or if it changed up or down.

 ##Tables this code set is in:

 | Table Name      | Column Name     |